DanBuchan/ZCoC/README.md

 #### Q: Without a CoC, how would this community be welcoming to newcomers, and not become vile, intimidating, or have some other type of unwelcome agenda?

 We strive to lead by example.
 We feel there are enough level-headed adults here to back you up.
-Yo, did I mention that we are all adults and totally not babies who care about harassment or discrimination?
+Yo, back-the-fuck-up, have I already mentioned that we are all adults and totally not babies who care about harassment or discrimination?

 However, if someone tells you you are stupid, or wrong.
 Stop.
 Think.
 This is a tricky one.
-Have you considered, that you are responsible for your own harassment and discrimination?
+Have you considered, that you could be in the wrong, that you are responsible for your own harassment and discrimination?

 If you feel you're not wrong, please, by all means, reply.
 We love discussion!
-Just not here, we want these discussions to stay strictly **ON TOPIC** We are confident if you are a level-headed adult (and not a big baby who gets discriminated against), then you will be treated like one.
+Just not here, we want these discussions to stay strictly **ON TOPIC**.
+We are confident if you are a level-headed adult (and not a big baby who gets discriminated against), then you will be treated like one.
 Other level-headed adults (like we totally are!) want to hear from you.

 #### Q: Your name is offensive.
 CoC sounds like Cock, and I feel that this is a group of white males that is trying to downplay the seriousness of this issue in our community, and I boycott your movement, and am going to tell others to as well!

 That wasn't really a question, but we will answer it anyways.
 This is an example of starting a fire where there does not need to be one.
-By addressing this we totally believe that makes us immune to any kind of constructive criticism.
+And we really believe that by addressing this here that somehow makes us immune to any kind of constructive criticism.
+We'll get to how awesome freedoms of speech is shortly but please don't be using any of that to critique this.

 #### Q: Oh no, it has definitely happened!
 Someone has treated me unfairly, and I'm 100% sure its related to something about who I am, and not related to what I have said or contributed directly.